 Sydney and Theo first meet on a tour of the neighborhood.
 Sydney is taking the tour out of curiosity.
-Theo is with his girlfriend Kim, checking the neighborhood they plan to join.
+Theo is with his girlfriend Kim, checking out the neighborhood they plan to join.

 Disappointed that no Black people have been considered important enough to factor into a tour of the historically Black neighborhood, Sydney interjects to add some information to the tour.
 When she confronts the tour guide about the omission, the guide tells her maybe she should start her own tour.

 Now Sydney, encouraged by her mother, is creating her own tour.
-There is an upcoming community block party and she plans to present the first demo there.
+There is an upcoming community block party, and she plans to present the first demo there.